fernandopassaia/app_fullstackdemo/README.md

 Password: admin

 ### How to Run the FrontEnd:
+Add information about run the Angular project here.

 ### How to Run the Mobile:
+Add information about run the Mobile project here.

 ### Tutorial vídeos on Youtube:
+Add Links to the youtube tutorials here.

+#
 ### Published ONLINE System - if you just want to see it as a user, not a developer:
 If you just want to **TEST** this system as a USER, without setting (or having) an envoirnment, we've published it **ONLINE**.
 This system is published and ONLINE for test with the same user account below.
 You can test the Panel,